 DigiByte prioritizes security and scalability within its platform, ensuring that its processes revolve around these characteristics.
 The blockchain's PoW consensus mechanism helps to secure the DigiByte network, mint DGB, and also validate transactions, similar to Bitcoin and other PoW blockchains.

-Operating via three layers, the DigiByte blockchain provides the infrastructure users need to work in a fast and secure ecosystem.
-The layers include the following:
+The DigiByte blockchain provides the infrastructure users need to work in a fast and secure ecosystem.

 Features of the DigiByte Network

 DigiByte has several features that attract new users and keep its old ones coming back for continued usage.
 Members of the DigiByte community enjoy the following features:

 - Ease of Use: Joining DigiByte is very easy.
 Prospective users that want to sell or buy DigiByte can simply install a DigiByte wallet, available for multiple operating systems, including Windows, Mac, Linux, Android, and iOS.
 The apps provide support for multiple languages, DigiAssets, SegWit, Digi-ID, and many more features.